s9e/Bencode/README.md

 ### Implementation details

- - Rejects invalid bencoded data.
+ - Rejects invalid bencoded data with meaningful exception messages.
  - Uses ArrayObject instances to represent dictionaries.
 Dictionaries can be created and read using either the array notation or the object notation.
  - The encoder accepts floats and booleans but converts them to integers.
  - The decoder is not recursive and can read arbitrarily deep structures regardless of stack or recursion limits.